AlextheYounga/us-federal-code/usc/title-16-conservation/chapter-1-national-parks-military-parks-monuments-and-seashores/frontmatter.md

 66 to 77.
 Repealed.

-78. Detail of troops to Sequoia and Yosemite Parks.
+78. Detail of troops to Sequoia, Yosemite, and General Grant Parks.

 79. Omitted.